awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 1. The `aws:runDocument` plugin to run the `AWS-UpdateSSMAgent` document, which updates AWS Systems Manager SSM Agent to the latest version\.

-1. The `aws:runDocument` plugin to run the legacy `AWS-RunPatchBaseline` document, which installs all allow listed patches\.
+1. The `aws:runDocument` plugin to run the `AWS-RunPatchBaseline` document, which installs all allow listed patches\.

 1. The `aws:runDocument` plugin to run the `AWS-InstallApplication` document, which installs the antivirus software\.